ooni/probe-cli/internal/enginenetx/DESIGN.md

 We also assume that the Web Connectivity test helpers (TH) could accept any SNIs.

+We also define "tactic" a tactic to perform a TLS handshake either with a bridge or with a TH.
+We also define "policy" the collection of algorithms for producing tactics for performing TLS handshakes.

 Considering all of this, this package aims to:

 1. overcome DNS-based censorship for "api.ooni.io" by hardcoding known-good